OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - m=37 MiB, t=1, p=1
 - m=15 MiB, t=2, p=1

-Both these configuration settings are equivalent.
+Both of these configuration settings are equivalent in the defense they provide.
 The only difference is a trade off between CPU and RAM usage.

 ### scrypt